If you’re struggling to free up cash to save, here are some ways to save money without feeling like you’re missing out.

 Whether it’s fitness apps, TV or magazine subscriptions, it’s easy to sign up to different services and then forget about them.

 Take a look at your transactions and make a list of all the subscription services you’re paying for.

 Are there any you don’t use?
 Start by cutting those.
 Then look at those you do use – are there any you could do without?
-You could try cutting those temporarily to see whether or not you miss them.
+You could try cutting those temporarily to see whether you miss them.

 Find out more about saving money on your subscriptions.

-When shopping online you’ll see various deals and promo codes.
-Sometimes you may have to do something like sign up to a newsletter to receive 10% off your next order, other times there may be a promo code you can find that will offer you a better deal.
+When shopping online, you’ll see various deals and promo codes.
+Sometimes, you may have to do something like sign up to a newsletter to receive 10% off your next order.
+Other times, there may be a promo code you can find that will offer you a better deal.

 A balance transfer will often let you transfer the balance from one credit card provider to another, offering an interest-free period.
 If you’re able to clear your debt within that interest-free period, you could potentially save a significant amount of money in interest payments.

 A debt consolidation loan may offer a lower interest rate than overdrafts, credit cards and store cards.
 Or, if you have multiple debts, a debt consolidation loan may help you bring them all together and create a clear repayment plan.